neurospin/champollion_pipeline/README.md

    "output_dir": "/neurospin/dico/data/deep_folding/current/datasets/TESTXX",
 ```

-If you have a qc file, it will be a tabular-separated file (for example qc.tsv).
-It will have as minimum two columns: "participant_id" and "qc" (with an optional third column named "comments" to explain the reason of the rejection). qc will be set to 1 if the subject should be processed, and to 0 otherwise.
-Here is an example of a qc file:
+If you have a QC file, it will be a tabular-separated file (for example,  qc.tsv).
+It will have a minimum of two columns: "participant_id" and "qc" (with an optional third column named "comments" to explain the reason for the rejection). qc will be set to 1 if the subject should be processed, and to 0 otherwise.
+Here is an example of a QC file:

 ```bash
 participant_id	qc  comments